Literature Club Winners: "Love" theme

 Desire seems to be the closest the gods will allow man to reach.
 Desire is like a ship in a bottle, a taste of paradise, a postcard from the Elysian beach.

 It is a power that does not elude the gods themselves.

 Yet the control of such a power eludes both man and deity.

 The hook is in the sensation.
-When your body is on fire, when your hands and feet start to dance of their own accord, when your stomach becomes an aviary for butterflies, and the wholesome longing overwhelms, you’ve felt it.
+When the wholesome longing overwhelms, you’ve felt it.

 When it kisses you, touches you, nay, simply brushes against you, Line and sinker.